 Possible Defences to Blackmail

-- That what you did was not detrimental or unpleasant;
+- that what they did was not detrimental or unpleasant;

-- That you did not intend to cause a gain, loss or undue influence;
+- that they did not intend to cause a gain, loss or undue influence;

 Which Court Will Hear Your Matter?

 When a matter is dealt with summarily (in the Magistrates Court) the maximum penalty is $15,000, five years imprisonment or both.
 When the matter is dealt with on indictment (in the Supreme Court) the maximum penalty could be imposed.

 The maximum penalty for blackmail is 1400 penalty units, and/or 14 years imprisonment.
 One penalty unit in ACT currently equates to $160 for an individual or $810 for a corporation.

 However the court can impose any of the following penalties:

 - Prison Sentence

 - Good Behaviour Order